Investment Junior ISA

-Depending upon the performance of our investments, the Society will declare a bonus rate annually in March and this will be applied to the JISA policy at the end of the tax year.
+Depending upon the performance of our investments, we will declare a bonus rate annually in March and this will be applied to the JISA at the end of the tax year.
 The amount of bonus credited to the policy will depend on the amount invested (known as policy premiums) and, as bonuses are calculated daily (after deducting charges) on a compound basis and added monthly (net of charges), the length of time the policy has been running.
-The Registered Contact will receive a statement during April each year setting out the amount of bonus and present value of the JISA policy.
-There is also the possibility of a final (terminal) bonus on maturity of the JISA.
+The registered contact will receive a statement during April each year setting out the amount of bonus and present value of the JISA.
+There is also the possibility of a final bonus on maturity of the JISA.
 Bonuses are not guaranteed.

-Yes, the Society will deduct 1.5% of the value of the JISA policy fund each year to cover administration and expenses.
-The annual charge is normally deducted from the declared annual bonus amount before it is added to the JISA policy.
+We will deduct 1.5% of the value of the JISA policy fund each year to cover administration and expenses.
+The annual charge is normally deducted from the declared annual bonus amount before it is added to the policy.
 However, it would be deducted from the policy fund should the bonus amount be less than the annual charge.

 Just like adult ISAs, no tax is payable on any of the income or capital gains a child receives from JISA savings and investments.
 In addition, no tax is payable by a subscriber to the policy on any income or gains generated by the JISA, even where that income exceeds the £100 limit which normally applies to gifts from parents.
 This is based on current tax legislation, which may vary in the future.